-Suppose the government imposes a higher tax rate on tobacco products as it categorizes them as demerit goods; this would reduce demand and, therefore, a reduction in profits if the entire tax can’t be passed on to the consumers.
+Suppose the government imposes a higher tax rate on tobacco products as it categorizes them as demerit goods; this would reduce demand and profits if the entire tax can’t pass on to the consumers.

 Benefits of Unsystematic Risk

-- Easy to Diversify: Unsystematic risk can be diversified by including more securities in the portfolio, and therefore, it is easier to get rid of the same than it is the case with unsystematic risk.
+- Easy to Diversify: Unsystematic risk can diversify by including more securities in the portfolio; therefore, it is easier to eliminate the same than unsystematic risk.
 We can completely avoid it by not investing in security, while a certain kind of systematic risk can’t be avoided.

-- Impacted by Controllable Factors: Unsystematic risk can be avoided by improving internal controls such as not blocking enough in the inventory if that is the requirement of the hour or by improving the capital structure, but systematic risk can’t be so easily controlled.
+- Impacted by Controllable Factors: Unsystematic risk can avoid by improving internal controls, such as not blocking enough in the inventory if that is the requirement of the hour or by improving the capital structure, but systematic risk can’t be so easily controlled.

 Limitations of Unsystematic Risk

-- Unpredictable: Unsystematic risk is affected by a number of factors, and therefore investors may not be able to predict what can cause the same and which stock will it affect; therefore, it becomes a barrier in making the investment decision, and ultimately investors will take a judgment call for that.
+- Unpredictable: Unsystematic risk effect by a number of factors, and therefore investors may not be able to predict what can cause the same and which stock it will affect; therefore, it becomes a barrier in making the investment decision, and ultimately investors will make a judgment call for that.

-- Not Easily Found Out: Unsystematic risk is caused due to internal factors most of the time, and what can cause them cannot always be known through the publicly available information, and therefore, investors may not always be able to quantify as it happened in the case of Enron which committed several accounting frauds which didn’t see the public light till the company finally collapsed.
-And therefore, it is difficult for a staggered investor to find out such problems till it is too late to repair them.
+- Not Easily Found Out: Internal factors primarily cause unsystematic risk, and it is not always possible to determine what causes them through publicly available information.
+Therefore, investors may not always be able to quantify, as happened in the case of Enron, which committed several accounting frauds which didn’t see the public light till the company finally collapsed.
+And therefore, it is difficult for a staggered investor to find such problems until it is too late to repair them.

 Systematic Risk vs Unsystematic Risk

-- Meaning: Unsystematic risk is the risk specific to a particular company or security, such as the risk of the company’s plant being located in an area which experienced a natural calamity such as an earthquake.
-Other competing companies would not experience the losses experienced by this company due to this natural calamity, while the overall broader market faces systematic risks.
+- Meaning: Unsystematic risk is specific to a particular company or security, such as the risk of the company’s plant being located in an area that experienced a natural calamity, such as an earthquake.
+Other competing companies would not experience the losses experienced by this company due to this natural calamity, while the broader market faces systematic risks.

-- Calculation: Systematic risk is measured through the beta of the stock with reference to the market, and this beta is calculated by regression analysis or methods such as the pure-play approach.
-However, there is no formula for the calculation of unsystematic risk because it can’t be generalized.
-An only approximate calculation can be done by subtracting the systematic risk from the total risk of the stock.
+- Calculation: The measurement of systematic risk involves calculating the stock’s beta in relation to the market.
+This beta is determined by regression analysis or methods like the pure-play approach.
+However, there is no formula for calculating unsystematic risk because it can’t be generalized.
+Only approximate calculation can be done by subtracting the systematic risk from the total risk of the stock.

-- Factors Affecting: Unsystematic risk is caused by internal or controllable factors, while external non-controllable factors cause systematic risk.
+- Factors Affecting: Internal or controllable factors cause unsystematic risk, while external non-controllable factors cause systematic risk.

-- Remedy: Cure for systematic risk is asset allocation that is investing or not investing in certain assets, while that for unsystematic risk is making portfolio diversification, that is, adding different securities of the same industry.
+- Remedy: The remedy for systematic risk is to engage in asset allocation, which entails deciding on investing or not investing in certain assets.
+On the other hand, portfolio diversification is the solution for unsystematic risk, involving adding different securities from the same industry.

-Therefore, we can understand that unsystematic risk is diversifiable and doesn’t impact the economy or the broader market as a whole.
-It can be reduced, if not eliminated, by adding different securities of the same industry in the market.
-Unlike the causes of systematic risk, the causes of unsystematic risk are company-specific and can be controlled by improving the internal controls systems, such as the operation of financial efficiency.
+Therefore, we can understand that unsystematic risk is diversifiable and doesn’t impact the economy or the broader market.
+It can reduce, if not eliminate, by adding different securities of the same industry.
+Unlike the causes of systematic risk, the causes of unsystematic risk are company-specific.
+They can control by improving the internal controls systems, such as the operation of financial efficiency.

 This is a guide to Unsystematic Risk.
-Here we discuss the definition and types of unsystematic risk along with benefits and limitations.
+Here we discuss the definition and types of unsystematic risk, benefits, and limitations.
 You may also look at the following articles to learn more –